Table of Contents

 In this example, every single event listed above would need to take place or the bet would not win.

 The appeal of same-game parlays is that they usually offer highly favorable payouts even for smaller stakes.
-It's not infrequent to get see payouts 2x, 5x, or even 10x your initial bet.
+It's not infrequent to see payouts 2x, 5x, or even 10x your initial bet.
+This is why all of the best sports betting apps now offer SGPs.
 Just remember, the longer the odds, the harder it is to win the bet.

 You can find same-game parlays for nearly every sports market, including baseball, basketball, football, hockey, soccer, and a whole lot more.

-Nearly every online sportsbook offers same game parlays.
+Nearly all sportsbooks offers same game parlays.
 They are prominently featured within the events tab.
 Be sure to check the fine print, as the rules may vary depending on your book of choice.
+You can also qualify for sportsbook promos by signing up for a new account.